Another Visit to Hannah’s Kitchen

 and flour swept from the floor after making pies.

-Many in her family have offered to help
+Many in her family have offered to help her

-but Hannah finds them useless
+but Hannah finds them as useless

-like the cold, dead turkey she pats dry.
+as the cold, dead turkey she pats dry.

 She fills the bird with stuffing and rubs him with oil,